fahimtalukdarakash/neocortexapi_Team_SqrAS/Documentation Folder/README.md

 - Info-2: Checking the percentage of stable input in every cycle
 - Info-3: Generating Bitmaps to see how the SDRs is changing in every cycle for each input
 - Info-4: Which column will be activated for which inputs during the experiment
+- Info-5: Generating bit maps for a column that is connected with the input bits
-- Info-5: **Parameter Tuning** which shows the SDR and cycles stability for different tuned parameter
+- Info-6: **Parameter Tuning** which shows the SDR and cycles stability for different tuned parameter

 # Result